mrpixelgrapher/dreamboothgenerator/README.md

 Hey everyone,
 My name is Prakhar Saraswat, you can connect with me on https://twitter.com/Mrpixelgrapher

-So most of the people I've interacted with are as confused as I was before I started running tests on Dreambooth using Shivam's colab which is based on diffusers from hugging space.
+So most of the people I've interacted with are as confused as I was before I started running tests on Dreambooth using Shivam's colab which is based on diffusers implementation for dreambooth base on diffusers from hugging space.

 Link to Shivam's colab: https://colab.research.google.com/github/ShivamShrirao/diffusers/blob/main/examples/dreambooth/DreamBooth_Stable_Diffusion.ipynb